 Conversely, periods of increased volume can push prices beyond support and resistance levels.

 Cryptowatch has a massive amount of information available to help you build your trading plan.
 You can select a market using information found right on the Cryptowatch homepage.
-Clicking the 24h Vol column heading will sort the assets by their 1-day volume, in descending order.
-This will show you the most actively traded assets over the past 24 hours:
+Scrolling down on the homepage will show you the most actively traded assets over the past 24 hours — you can sort the Top Crypto Assets by:

-In the image above, Bitcoin, Tether, Ethereum, EOS and Ripple make up the top 5 assets by 24 hour volume.
+In the image above, Bitcoin, Ethereum, XRP, Binance Coin and Dogecoin are the top 5 assets by 24 hour volume.

 The assets page offers a deeper look at each asset to help you with market selection and overall sentiment.
 You can view a list of assets in a similar style to the homepage, or select the (assets) icon to open the asset card view.

 This view offers a unique, all-in-one look at many assets that updates in real time.
-You can sort the list by 24 hour volume using the drop-down menus in the top-right of the page.
-This view presents a spark-line chart for a simplified view of recent price action, and a selectable quote currency for each asset.
+This view presents a sparkline chart for a simplified view of recent price action.

-Clicking on the asset’s name will direct you to its own fundamentals page.
+You can use the search bar to find an info page for any asset asset.
 This page has a short description of the asset, a more detailed line chart of its recent price action, and — for the sake of really knowing your assets — a live news feed.
 Checking this page quickly informs you of recent news about the asset as well as any significant reactions on social media.

 If you scroll down from here, you’ll see a mini version of the Markets list (you can also go to the Markets page to find this).
-Since we’ve decided to look at ETH/BTC, we can scroll down and filter out the markets we can’t trade on.
+For example, if we're interested in ETH/BTC, we can scroll down and filter out the markets we can’t trade on.
 Supposing you only have funds on Kraken, for example, you can filter this list to Kraken markets only.

 Once you’ve picked a market to trade in, it’s time to work on analyzing it.
 There are many different strategies traders use for intraday trading, but most rely on a few basic analysis skills.
 You can even practice for free on Cryptowatch’s Charts page while you wait for a deposit to your exchange to kick in.